OAC Toronto envisions a future in which all community members can collaborate in building an inclusive, sustainable and socially responsible city.

 - Founded in 2003

-Our guest speakers from Lanescape, discussed in depth their implementation study of laneway suites and the benefits to help solve Toronto shortage and affordability housing crisis.
-The report address the current planning process, laneways precedents from other jurisdictions and provided a set of performance guidelines for laneway suite development.
+The Laneway Suite Report addresses the current planning process, laneways precedents from other jurisdictions and provids a set of performance guidelines for laneway suite development.
 Such form of housing that is gaining popularity in Vancouver is typically built into pre-existing lots, usually in the backyard and opening onto the back lane.
-Our aim for this event is to educate the public on the initiative that being presented in City Hall to solve Toronto housing crisis.
+OAC Toronto aims to educate the public on this initiative presented in City Hall, in an effort to solve the Toronto housing crisis.

-- The GTA grows at a rate of almost 100,000 residents per year
+- The Greater Toronto Area (GTA) grows at a rate of almost 100,000 residents per year

 - Toronto has has an estimate 2,400 laneways

 OAC Toronto branched out to the neighbouring City of Buffalo and proposed Little Free Library design concepts to the Buffalo Architecture Foundation, which focuses on low income community needs.

 It is estimated that there is only 1 book for every 300 children in low income neighborhoods and up to 61% of these families do not have any books for their kids at home.
 The Little Free Library movement promotes literacy and education among children and their families.

 OAC Toronto’s design proposal for the Little Free Library was inspired by a typical treasure hunt game.
 As such, the library would not only promote literacy adventure among children, but also reconnect Buffalo citizens with their city, its cultural landmarks, and neighborhoods.
 Ten libraries were designed, with the intention of each being placed adjacent to city tourist attractions and districts.
 Education and literacy are strong priorites, and our participation in this movement works towards practical, economical and sustainable solutions to bring more literature into families.